kovanostra/message-passing-neural-network/README.md

 This repository contains two dataset folders:

     - sample-dataset: Contains just one pair of features/labels with some default values.
 This dataset lets you run the code in demo mode.
-    - protein-folding: Contains pairs of features/labels for various proteins.
+    - protein-folding: Contains pairs of features/labels for various proteins (prepared using https://github.com/simonholmes001/structure_prediction).
 The features represent protein characteristics, and the labels the distance between all aminoacids.

 The repository expects the data to be in the following format: